benhenshaw/rhythm/doc/final.md

 ## Design of the Showcased Game
 This project is primarily designed to exemplify the ways in which the technical systems of a video game can be built, and how those systems can be tailored to support a specific game.
 For that goal to be realised a game must be designed to showcase the usage of these features.
 The following is a description of some high-level decisions that I made about this example game and their motivations.

 In the titles that inspired this project, mini-games allow highly varied styles of game-play and aesthetics to be employed in a way that does not confuse the player; their expectations are to see something new and unexpected each time they start a new mini-game.
-To me, this is an enticing aspect of the design of these games as it opens the door to much creative freedom, in all aspects of design, broadening the range of experiences that a player can have.
+To me, this is an enticing aspect of the design of these games as it opens the door to much creative freedom, in all aspects of design, and broadens the range of experiences that a player can have.
 Therefore, I wanted implement a system that facilitates mini-games, including swapping between them.

-Considering that I prefer the aspects of rhythm games that emphasise timing and de-emphasise dexterity, I decided that a one-button game would align with these ideals.
+Considering that I prefer the aspects of rhythm games that emphasise timing and de-emphasise dexterity, I decided that a one button game would align with these ideals.
 I also enjoy the experience of playing with other players, and the games that I have taken inspiration from do not have multi-player.
 I decided that constructing a game made for two players would allow it to be novel, despite the game mainly being a showcase for technical implementation.

 ### Theme
 To make the mini-games feel like a more cohesive whole, I decided to find an overarching theme for the game.
 My initial proposal for this project (which can be found in Appendix B) laid out some ideas for mini-games that could be included, but none of these were implemented as they were either too artistically demanding (I produced all of the artwork for the project myself), or did not fit with the theme.

 The final theme for the showcase game is the human body.
 It is titled "Rhythms of the Body".
 There are three mini-games: the first is a beating heart, the second is breathing lungs, and the third is the digestive system.

+\pagebreak

-## Technical Specification
+## Technical Overview
 In order to approach the task of building a software stack for a video game, I sought to figure out what kinds of data I would be dealing with.
 I took this approach, as I find working with data and understanding the structure and patterns of data to be the most affective mindset, as opposed to constructing software in a more conceptual way.

 There were several kinds of data that I needed to manage.
 Data for graphics in the form of bitmaps, data for audio in the form of sample streams, data for user input, and the specifics of any on-disk asset formats.